sandialabs/Gulliver/docs/General-Operations.md

 #### Append Bytes

 The `ByteArrayUtils.AppendBytes` operation simply adds `count` bytes to the end of the value provided by the `source` array.
-Optional the `element` parameter may be provided to use a byte value other than the default `0x00`.
+The optional `element` parameter may be provided to use a byte value other than the default `0x00`.

 ```c#
 public static byte[] ByteArrayUtils.AppendBytes(this byte[] source, int count, byte element = 0x00)